San Francisco Federal Building: Reception

 Instead of a cafeteria inside the building, the Federal Building has a public cafe on the plaza, which is open to both employees and the general public.

 In 2010 the GSA commissioned a survey of employees in 22 federal buildings nationwide, to determine employee satisfaction with their workplaces.
-The San Francisco Federal Building was included in this study even though commissioning was still underway, and tenant improvements of some floors were not complete.
+The San Francisco Federal Building was included in this study even though commissioning was still underway.
 The buildings included in the study scored between a low of 13 and a high of 98 percent employee satisfaction; seventeen of the 22 buildings scored above 50 percent employee satisfaction.
 While incorporating many green concepts more aggressively than other buildings, the lowest ranked building for employee satisfaction was the San Francisco Federal Building, with a rating of just 13 percent; the next-lowest was considered twice as satisfactory, at 26 percent.
 The San Francisco building scored well below the median in the categories of thermal comfort, lighting and acoustics.